petr4dostal-hub/petr4dostal-hub/README.md

 I enjoy hands-on work (I love when I forget to plug in the power cable and then wonder why the PC isn’t working. 😅).

 ### 🔧 What I’ve Done
-- Repaired an old notebook battery
+- Replaced an old notebook battery
 - Replaced the battery in a Logitech G Pro Headset
 - Basic diagnostics and complete PC assembly
 - General hardware troubleshooting